Planning for retirement as a business owner

 Calculating your retirement

-According to the Department of Labor, you'll likely need around 70% to 90% of your preretirement income to sustain your current standard of living into your golden years.
+According to the Department of Labor, you'll likely need around 70% to 90% (PDF) of your preretirement income to sustain your current standard of living into your golden years.
 Using these percentages, and based on when you plan to retire, you can calculate how much you need to regularly invest in your retirement account now to be comfortable later.
-For most folks, that's around 15% of their current income.
+As a general rule, many experts say to aim for 15% annually, though your exact needs may be different.

-But we don't know your plans for retirement — only you do.
+So many different factors go into your retirement planning — and only you know your future vision.
 Will you move to a lower-income city?
 Downsize your home once the kids have flown the nest?
-Or do you envision your retirement filled with bucket list extravaganzas, the sweet life for you and your loved ones?
-You'll find your number between that 70% and 90% based on what you want for your future.
+Or do you envision your retirement filled with bucket list extravaganzas, a second home in a warmer climate, lots of travel, the sweet life for you and your loved ones?
+Most will find their number between that 70% and 90% based on what they want and their circumstances during their retirement years.

 A financial professional can always help you hammer out the numbers and set you up with a sustainable plan.
 When in doubt, you may want to stay on the safe side.
 Your future self will thank your current self for the extra security.